Rookout/deployment-examples/python-flask/README.md

 This sample may be out of date.
 If you face any issues, please reach out to mailto:support@rookout.com and let us know.

-## Running Django Server with Rookout
+## Running flask Server with Rookout

 1. *Clone and install dependencies*:
  ```bash